Ecotive Metrocab

 The Ecotive Metrocab (sometimes called New Metrocab), first presented in December 2013, is a purpose-built electrically powered hackney carriage manufactured by Ecotive, a subsidiary of Kamkorp.
 The vehicle is designed to comply with Transport for London’s taxi regulations, which, from 1 January 2018, ban new diesel-powered taxis and require zero-emissions capability.

 The vehicle is electrically powered and has a 1.0-litre petrol engine to extend its range.
 It is the first authorised electric-powered London black cab.
 In March 2014 several vehicles were lent to taxi drivers for evaluation.

 The Metrocab’s main competitor is the LEVC TX, another completely new electric taxi built to London’s 2018 regulations, and successor to the well-known TX4.

 Ecotive Ltd. filed on 29 November 2021 for voluntary liquidation.

-In March 2023 Salvage parts from a Metrocab were listed on ebay by a salvage yard called A1 Wokingham Car Spares, in the listing 2 scrapped Metrocabs can bee seen.

 Manufacturing

 Prototypes were shown to the press in January 2014 and a “small fleet” of vehicles were running with the taxi operator ComCab in early 2015.

 In May 2015 it was announced that, following a £50,000,000 investment, 3,500 Metrocab vehicles per year will be manufactured by Multimatic at an expanded plant in Tile Hill, Coventry.